buckcode16/arcnem-vision/README.md

 ### 3. Seed the database

 In the Tilt UI, click the **seed-database** resource and hit the trigger button.
-The seed prints a usable API key — set `DEBUG_SEED_API_KEY=...` in `client/.env` for auto-auth in the Flutter app during development.
+The seed now creates a demo organization with projects, devices, API keys, newer sample images, and segmentation showcase workflows.
+It also prints a usable API key — set `DEBUG_SEED_API_KEY=...` in `client/.env` for auto-auth in the Flutter app during development.

 ### Health checks